violinapopova/react-native-london-2025-ab-testing-workshop/README.md

 1. **Intro**: Slides/discussion on A/B basics and clipmyhorse.tv examples (no code yet).
 2. **Local Testing**: `cd local-testing && npm install && expo start`.
 Tweak variants in-app.
 3. **PostHog Integration**: Switch to `expo-posthog`, add SDK, test remote bucketing.
-4. **Firebase in Bare RN**: `cd bare-app && npm install`, configure Remote Config, run native builds.
+4. **Firebase in Bare RN**: real-world example with React Native app.
 5. **Wrap-Up & Challenges**: Metrics review, Q&A.

 Fork/clone the repo pre-workshop (instructions will be updated with the exact URL).
 We'll pair-program via screen shares if needed.
 The code will be with comments for quick jumps.